Molalla River School District

 Molalla River School District is a public school district serving Molalla, Oregon, United States, and the surrounding area of Clackamas County, including the communities of Clarkes, Mulino and Rural Dell.
-It is named after the Molalla River.
+It is named after the Molalla River and Molala People.

 Demographics

 In the 2009 school year, the district had 61 students classified as homeless by the Department of Education, or 2.1% of students in the district.